-- Introduced your scholars to the powerful poems in Locomotion and guided them through a study of a narrative told in verse. - Built your scholars' ability to articulate their understanding of texts both orally and in writing. - Used Mastery Texts to assess your scholars' mastery of the Top 5 Reading and Top 5 Writing Tactics.
+- Introduced your scholars to the powerful poems in Home of the Brave and guided them through a study of a narrative told in verse! - Built your scholars' ability to articulate their understanding of texts both orally and in writing. - Used Mastery Texts to assess your scholars' mastery of the Top 5 Reading and Top 5 Writing Tactics.